sipgate/dachlatten/README.md

 ## On code maturity

 While this library strives for correctness, it is still in its early stages.
-Stuff will break and until Kotlin 2 is released this relies on pre-release libraries.
+Stuff will break.
+You've been warned.

 [splitties]: https://github.com/LouisCAD/Splitties
 [commons]: https://commons.apache.org